fairbrother-lab/LariatMapper/README.md

-# WARNING: WORK IN PROGRESS, NOT CURRENTLY RELIABLE

 # LariatMapper | The Fairbrother Lab

 ## Overview

-A pipeline for mapping lariat-derived reads present in RNA-seq data through the identification of reads with gapped, inverted alignments to introns.
+A pipeline for mapping lariat-derived reads (AKA lariat reads) that are present in RNA-seq data through the identification of reads with gapped, inverted alignments to introns.
 Secondarily identifies reads derived from circularized intron RNA.

 ## Setup